Your degree in Theatre Design and Production

 Skills you’ll develop

-While studying Design and Production for Theatre, you’ll develop important skills and practical experience while completing scholarly studies in theatre history and theory.
+While studying Design and Production for Theatre, you’ll develop important skills through practical experience while also taking courses in play analysis, storytelling foundations, elements of design, collaborative thinking, research methods, and theatre history & theory.

 These skills may include: